Trifluridine and Tipiracil (Lonsurf®)

 How to take Trifluridine and Tipiracil

 Trifluridine and Tipiracil is a combination of two medications in the same tablet, taken by mouth.
 The dose is based on the patient’s weight and will be determined by your provider.
-It is given on days 1 through 5, and 8 through 12, of a 28-day cycle.
 It should be taken within one hour of finishing your morning and evening meal.
 If you miss a dose, skip the missed dose and proceed with your normal schedule.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.